TripleA89/se-toolkit-hackathon/implementation_plan.md

 After completion, Version 1 should be shown to the TA for feedback.
 Feedback points should be recorded and used in Version 2.

 ---

-## Version 2 Plan

-### Goal
-Extend and polish Version 1, address TA feedback, and deploy the product.

-### Planned Improvements
-Version 2 will build on the core functionality by adding useful features around the generated output.

-### Version 2 Scope

-#### Functional Improvements
-- View history of previously generated meeting summaries
-- Open and review past results
-- Improve the formatting and consistency of generated output
-- Improve error handling and validation

-#### Optional Feature Extensions
-Depending on time and TA feedback:
-- export result as Markdown or PDF
-- search or filter previous summaries
-- better UI/UX polish

-#### Deployment
-- Dockerize all services
-- Deploy on a VM
-- Make the latest version accessible to use

-### Version 2 Deliverable
-A deployed, documented, containerized product with improved functionality and better usability.

----

 ## Suggested Technical Stack

 ### Frontend